 Once you’re hungry, it would take long to find something to eat in Mahilioŭ.
 There are spots selling croissants, hot dogs and other fast food at the city center.
 Recently there has formed a so-called “fast food district”.
-On the Leninskaja Street you’ll find places to eat (Čeburečnaja, Zalatoj Klučyk Café and Fiesta) and also a spot where they’ll offer you a huge baked potato with various fillings – Pan Bulban Café (1, Leninskaja vulica).
-Just next door you can take a cup of coffee to go at the Chaplin Coffee Shop.
+The street next to the Belarusian-Russian University is constantly changing, and there're lots of spots with simple and inexpensive food.
+Here, on Lenina Boulevard, go to the Cafe Zalatoj Kluchik (3, vulica Lenina) with delicious pancakes and the Fiesta Cafe (6, vulica Lenina), where you can find everything from draniki to noodle-wok.
+There is also a point where you will be offered a huge baked potato with various fillings - the cafe Pan-Bulban (1, vulica Lenina).

 A place that cooks popular fastfood has been opened recently right next to the stadium.
 Shaurma King (4, Mironava vulica) is open from 11 a.m. till 11 p.m., so hunger will never catch you off guard.

 Another cool kebab place is Upletajka (14, Lepešinskaha vulica).
 The cafe owner is a nice woman who often works there herself and always invents new fillings and dressings.
 Besides kebab, you'll find rolls, draniki and crepes.